We asked some teachers how they've been using Educake in and out of the classroom. Here are the ideas they shared - read on for further details:

 Assign links to Educake study guides, and link to other resources

-Encourage students to set themselves tests for practice
+Encourage students to set themselves quizzes for practice

-Create template tests to share with your department
+Create template quizzes to share with your department

 1. Ask students to use Educake on their mobile phones